The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

 Organizing your Downloads.

-Your Downloads folder might be starting to get messy after many downloads.
-It is perhaps time to organize it and direct Deluge to keep it that way.
+Your Downloads folder might be starting to get messy after a few many downloads.
+It is perhaps time to organize it and configure Deluge to continue keeping order.
+To organize your downloads,

-Change to an adequate and preferred location.
-By default, Deluge will save all your downloads to “Downloads” folder.
+- Change to an adequate and preferred location.
+Deluge will save all your downloads to the “Downloads” folder by default.

-You might want to change it to keep things organized.
-Go to Downloads > Folders, and choose the desired folder to download all content to.
-It could be media, stuff, movies folder or whatever.
+- You might want to change it to keep things organized.
+Go to Downloads > Folders, and choose the desired folder to download all content.
+It could be media, stuff, movies folder, or whatever name you give.

-For Windows, go to Preferences > Interface > Disable Classic Mode.
-This will hide most of the demon functionality on your local computer.
+- For Windows, go to Preferences > Interface > Disable Classic Mode (ensure Classic Mode “Enable” option is unchecked).
+This action will hide most of the demon functionality on your local computer.

 How to control Deluge remotely with a thin client